Yurimurda/Labs-Sprint-Challenge-1.2-Plan-and-Evaluate/README.md

 Please respond to the following prompts to demonstrate your understanding of these release canvas planning sessions.

 - **For data scientists and engineers:** Describe the features in your first release canvas.
 How do the features in your first release canvas support one another?
 How will the completion of the first release canvas help drive the technological decisions moving forward?
 - **For UX designers:** Describe how the user research you conducted influenced the features your team will build.

+The user wants a more simplistic, mobile friendly app.
+We have eliminated the idea of customer use entirely, the app's functionality will be split between an Administrator and Teams of Employees.
+Many features previously established such as the calendar will remain, be fixed, and potentially be improved upon.
+Others like the customer list will be condensed into a search bar to find specific customers instead of a pre-rendered list.

 ### Prompt 2: Breakdown Entry